markravelo85/my-projects-on-data-analytics/README.md

 mysql to get statistical information about it.

 4. Connecting the csv archive ("events") with Tableau it's showed on the archive called "Dashboard proyecto final.twbx" where in a Tableau archive, shows 4 graphics about:
-Categories and brands most purchased
+Categories and brands most purchased,
-Low purchased brands
+Low purchased brands,
-Users with most purchases
+Users with most purchases,
-Most purchased dates
+Most purchased dates.